SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-2.md

 4. Click "Open Code Editor".
 This will open a dialog box.
 Select Application Logic.

-    The maintenancenotification-logic.js tab will open.
+    The "maintenancenotification-logic.js" tab will open.

-    Go to Joule to ask for creating a new maintenance notification with backend data and create a new record number.
+    Go to Joule to create a new maintenance notification with backend data and assign a new record number.
 Enter this prompt:

+    ```
-    ```/cap-app-logic #srv/code/maintenancenotifications-logic.js For each new notification create also a new Maintenance Notification, connecting to and then calling the external service.
-The Maintenance Notification should have a notification type of ‘M1’ and its notification text should be the problem description of the notification.
-Update the notification’s record number from the MaintenanceNotification field of the new Maintenance Notification.```
+    /cap-app-logic #srv/code/maintenancenotifications-logic.js For each new notification, create a new Maintenance Notification, connect to the external service, and then call it.
+The Maintenance Notification should have a notification type of "M1", and its notification text should be the problem description.
+Update the notification’s record number from the MaintenanceNotification field of the new Maintenance Notification.
+    ```

     ![](images_lobby/063_bas_applogic_joule.png)

-5. Joule Code Assistant will create a proposal.
+6. Joule Code Assistant will create a proposal.
 Review the generated code.
 To apply the code, click "Accept".
 The code will be applied to maintenancenotification-logic.js

 You created the application logic.